 Your IT service desk will not be alone in feeling the various pressures on IT support – with not only the higher volumes of IT issues and requests but also a need to deliver a “better, faster, and cheaper” service.
 Something that requires even more consideration and action than the previously-popular mantra for IT service desks to “do more with less.”

 Some of the common challenges faced by IT service desks are new, while others are old (and some perhaps significantly older).
 Some are internal, and some are external.
-And some require people and process-based change, while others require better-enabling support (and ITSM) technology.
+And some require people and process-based change (and not only via ITIL), while others require better-enabling support (and ITSM) technology.
 Plus, of course, some might require change across all three (of people, process, and technology).

 Not all IT service desks will be affected by all the common challenges, but you might recognize some of the following ten examples: